Fazendaaa/ytlofi/README.md

 ## Breaking down
 _"Wait for it..."_.
 ## Coding styles
-Since I inted to making this a TypeScript project in the future, there will be a [TSLint](https://palantir.github.io/tslint/) explanation here.
+Since I inted to making this a TypeScript(TS) project in the future, there will be a [TSLint](https://palantir.github.io/tslint/) explanation here.
 # Deployment
 Only Github by now.
 # Build with